 Update: Unfortunately, Lidl experienced a delivery issue with this scooter and none of their stores received it.
 As a result, they will no longer be stocking the electric scooter.
 Apparently, this will now feature at a later date instead.
 I’ll keep my eyes out for it.
 Join the Goosed.ie newsletter for further updates.

 I think it’s safe to say I’ve become a bit of an e-scooter fanboy.
 I’ve been fairly vocal in defending them pending potential negative legislation and also will have chats with people when I’m out and about recommending them.
 They’re not just great craic, they’re also a very practical mode of transport.

-I ride a Xiaomi m365 that I bought for €450 from Three Ireland and, while it does need some hands-on care and attention, I can’t fault it in terms of performance and practicalilty.
+I ride a Xiaomi m365 that I bought for €450 from Three Ireland and, while it does need some hands-on care and attention, I can’t fault it in terms of performance and practicality.

-Fresh in from the weekly grocery shop, I was flicking through the Lidl catalog only to find they’re selling an electric scooter of their own.
+Fresh in from the weekly grocery shop, I was flicking through the Lidl catalogue only to find they’re selling an electric scooter of their own.
 I wonder if it’s any use?

 The Lidl E-Scooter: A Cat 2Droid Kickster S

 The scooter in Lidl this week appears to be a German manufactured Cat 2Droid Kickster S electric scooter.
 At first glance, it looked like a bit of a toy, sharing a page with some stuffed animals.
 But a longer look left me appreciating just how close to my own Xiaomi m365 the 2Droid Kickster S is, despite it costing just €199.99.
 That’s a whopper €250 less than what I paid for my scooter.

 I had to crunch the numbers to see if this can even come close.

 Note: I haven’t had a chance to take this scooter for a spin at all I’m afraid.
 I’m purely looking at the numbers on the page for comparison.

 Xiaomi m365 2Droid Kickster S Comparison